timotheosh/AwsConfigMFA/README.md

 # AwsConfigMFA

+## Deprecation Notice
+This repo is deprecated.
+Boto3 library contains a much better interface for using various aws credentials profiles.
+This lib can still be used to update your sts tokens if you use them, but beyond that, you should really be using boto3: https://github.com/boto/boto3.

 ## Description
 This is a python module that will generate multi-factor authentication tokens for use with Amazon Web Services.